An Unpaired Shape Transforming Method for Image Translation and Cross-Domain Retrieval: Related Work

 Outside of the I2I literature, \cite{spatialTransformerNet} proposes a spatial transformer network (STN) which also aims at object-level transformations.
 Different from our method, which learns the plausible transformations from data and allows for user-suggested transformations through the use of "desired" target images, STNs start from a predefined set of possible transformations.
 In addition, STNs apply the same transformation to every pixel.
 Differently, our method implicitly allows deformable objects since different pixel-level transformations are possible as depicted in the training data.
 Finally, STNs makes no distinction between content and style information.
+Along the same line, recently \cite{lin2018stgan} and \cite{leeContextAwareSynthesis} proposed methods focused on the image composition task. \cite{lin2018stgan} learns how to add object segments with the correct shape in the semantic space.
+This is more constrained than our instance-level transfer in the RGB space.
+Moreover, it requires expensive supervision in the form of pixel-wise labels and instance-level contours. \cite{leeContextAwareSynthesis} operates in the RGB space.
+However, it can only handle homography transformations (in rigid objects) related to changes in viewpoint and scale.
+This is un-applicable on articulated/deformable objects and unsuitable to handle self-occlusions.